jon-chun/generative_ai_roundtable/README.md

 <br>

 ## **UPDATE**
+Here is a video of the ChatGPT and Generative AI Art Roundtable held in the Gund Art Gallary on Kenyon College (Jan 17th, 2023).

+<a href="https://vimeo.com/790505372/656a77df0f">Vimeo Video of Roundtable</a>

-Here mis a more complete transcript using ChatGPT and prompt engineering sequencing to generate the essay and Tweets the topic of immigration (began this transcript in the Roundtable session):
+Here is a more complete ChatGPT transcript to generate the essay on immigration we began in the Roundtable session:

 * <a href="./docs/chatgpt_essay_immigration_prompt_walkthru.txt">ChatGPT Essay on Immigration - Prompt Walkthru</a> (*.txt)

 * <a href="./docs/chatgpt_essay_immigration_prompt_walkthru.docx">ChatGPT Essay on Immigration - Prompt Walkthru</a> (*.docx)

 * <a href="./docs/chatgpt_essay_immigration_prompt_walkthru.docx">ChatGPT Essay on Immigration - Prompt Walkthru</a> (*.html)

 <hr>
 <br>